 And it is God who establishes us with you in Christ, and has anointed us, and who has also put his seal on us and given us his Spirit in our hearts as a guarantee. – 2 Corinthians 1:21-22

-Does these above verses above apply to a past event that has already happened, or a future one?
+Does these above verses above apply to a past event that has already happened, or a future one also?

-Does this verse below apply to believers today?
+Does this following verse apply to believers today?

 After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb – Revelation 7:9

-One thing that remains certain is that when reading Scripture many will apply certain verses to themselves, when they may actually apply to a different people group in the past.
+One thing that remains certain is that when reading Scripture is that many will apply certain verses to themselves when they may actually apply to a different people group.

 In the case of this article, we must determine whether these Scripture verses used as evidence exclusively apply to the early saints, or if they have application to believers today.

-Have you ever thought that the words may apply to a people from a different time in history, as in the case of this article, the first century?
+Have you ever thought that the words may apply to a people from a different time in history, as in the case of this article, about the first century saints?

-We often have no problem saying that the Old Testament does not apply to our day and age, but have you ever though that some of the New Testament may not apply either?
+We often have no problem saying that the Old Testament does not apply to our day and age, but have you ever considered that some of the New Testament may not apply either?

-Before you get worked up on these questions, please keep in mind that I wrote this article to present a theory.
+Before you get worked up on these questions, please keep in mind that this article was written to present a theory.
 There is no claim to infallibility, but to encourage discussion concerning how we view the Scriptures and how we apply them to our belief system.
 That is why there are so many diverse perspectives.
-Since there is only one correct interpretation, we must strive with the guidance of the Spirit to pursue truth with an open mind that we could be wrong.
+Since there is only one correct interpretation, we must strive with the guidance of the Holy Spirit to come to the truth.

-Almost two-thousand years later, the inspired voice of God is all summed up in His Word.
+Almost two-thousand years later, the inspired voice of God is all summed up in his word.
 There is no new revelation.
-We must rely on, and look back to the inspired historical account knowing that God has said all that He means to say.
+We must rely on and look back to the inspired historical accounts knowing that God has said all that He means to say.
 Since His purposes are not finished, we can continue to look forward to His leading and guidance till the consummation of all things.